Brady Black: 2008–present

 After getting Rachel back, he deals Kristen and her schemes.
 He breaks it off with her for good after she poses as Susan Banks in order escape her jail sentence.
 Around this time, he began rekindling his relationship with Chloe much to the chagrin of Philip.
 After Philip leaves Salem, Brady and Chloe cement their relationship.

 Reception

 Martsolf won the Outstanding Supporting Actor in a Drama Series accolade at the 2014 Daytime Emmy Awards for his portrayal of Brady.
+In 2020, Charlie Mason from Soaps She Knows placed Brady at #34 on his list of the 35 most memorable characters from Days of Our Lives, saying that "Eric Martsolf’s alter ego is, in short, the perfect soap character: a basically decent fellow who is drawn to anything — and anyone — that is bad for him."